Chris Amos Murder: Where Are Keith Bond, Tony Frye, and Donald Jones Now?

 Chris Amos Jr. had built a good life for himself in Covington, Kentucky.
 Known for his bright personality, he was deeply loved by his father, Chris Amos Sr., and they maintained a close bond.
 From a young age, Chris displayed kindness and empathy, always ready to offer support to anyone in need.
 His hard-working nature stood out, and his love for music, especially rap, developed early on.
 As he grew older, Chris moved out and got his own place.
 He pursued his passion for music, working hard to create his own songs and sharing dreams of stardom with close friends who shared his aspirations.

 In September 2005, Cincinnati, Ohio, was celebrating the Firelight Festival, and Chris Amos Jr. had plans to enjoy the event.
 His friends knew he would be in the city during this time.
-However, on September 4, police discovered a human body in a trash can but were initially unable to identify it.
+However, on September 4, police discovered human remains in a trash can but were initially unable to identify it.
 The victim had been deceased for one to three days and suffered multiple injuries, including a fatal knife wound to the throat.

-The body had been wrapped in some sheets and some blanket which was burnt from one side, indicating that someone had tried to light fire to any evidence of the crime.
+The remains had been wrapped in some sheets and blanket, which was burnt from one side, indicating that someone had tried to light fire to any evidence of the crime.
 The only clue the police had were two tattoos on the arms that read “young $tack$.”
 When this information was circulated in the news, one of Chris’ friends recognized the tattoos and notified the police.
 They then contacted Chris Amos Sr., and his world was shattered when he learned that his son had been brutally murdered.

 From the nature of the wounds on Chris’ body, the police suspected the perpetrator might be someone from his inner circle.
 They searched his apartment but found nothing out of the ordinary.
-They had also retrieved his phone and sent it for analysis, but the phone records would take time to process.
+They had also retrieved his phone and sent it for analysis, but the records would take time to process.
 During this period, Chris Amos Sr. suggested that the police take a closer look at Calvin Powell Jr., a friend, with whom his son made music.
 However, Calvin had a strong alibi and was quickly ruled out as a suspect.
-Despite this, Calvin shared information with the police that shifted the direction of the investigation.
+Despite this, he shared information with the police that shifted the direction of the investigation.

 Donald Jones

-Calvin revealed that just days before the murder, he and Chris had argued because Chris had been associating with people Calvin didn’t approve of.
+Calvin revealed that just days before the murder, he and Chris had argued because the latter had been associating with people the former didn’t approve of.
 Other friends corroborated this, telling the police that Chris had been going through financial difficulties.
 The police found documents confirming he was behind on his rent.
 To alleviate his financial troubles, Chris had briefly turned to dealing drugs on the streets.
 It was during this time that he encountered some questionable individuals whom his friends believed to be dangerous.
 Many had warned him to steer clear of these people, fearing that they might lead him into trouble.

 Keith Bond